jack-kraus/game-tracker/README.md

 # ![logo](https://github.com/user-attachments/assets/133f84f3-4466-4862-bf53-216bd3417513) Gaming Review Site

 Welcome to [Leveler](https://levelr.vercel.app/), a community driven platform to share your thoughts on your favorite games.
-Whether you're a casual player or a hardcore enthusiast, Leveler allows you to connect with your friends.
+Whether you're a casual player or a hardcore enthusiast, Leveler allows you to connect with your friends over what you love.

 ## Feature Overview
 * **Share Reviews:** Write and publish your own reviews on a wide range of video games.
 Share your insights, experiences, and opinions with the community.
 * **Follow and Connect:** Follow your friends and stay updated on their latest posts.
 * **Engage with Content:** Like and comment on reviews to engage with the community.
 Share your thoughts and participate in discussions.
-* **Notifications:** Get notified when your posts have a new like or comment, or when a user follows you /mnt/c/Users/jackk/Desktop/Portfolio-Projects/Web-Projects/game-tracker/client/public/favicon.ico
+* **Notifications:** Get notified when your posts have a new like or comment, or when a user follows you.

 ## Technologies used
 * [React](https://react.dev/)
 * [NextJS](https://nextjs.org/)